isabella232/python-ttt/readme.md

 * PIL
   * `pip install pillow`

-# startup
+# how to play

-run with python3
+Run with python3.